U.S. puts Hikvision, Chinese security bureaus on economic blacklist

 Huawei has repeatedly denied it is controlled by the Chinese government, military or intelligence services and has filed a lawsuit against the U.S. government’s restrictions.

-Reporting by David Shepardson; Additional reporting by Jane Lee in San Francisco; Editing by Tom Brown and Richard Pullin
+Reporting by David Shepardson; Additional reporting by Jane Lee in San Francisco; Editing by Tom Brown, Richard Pullin and Sandra Maler